 Under the terms of their appointment, all Non-Executive Directors agree to the time commitment which requires them to allocate sufficient time to discharge their responsibilities effectively.
 This matter is considered by the Nomination and Corporate Governance Committee on an ongoing basis in accordance with its Terms of Reference.
-Each year, any external commitments of Directors dedicate sufficient time to their roles.
+Each year, any external commitments of Directors are considered as part of the review of Board composition.
+The Board is satisfied that each of the Directors continues to dedicate sufficient time to their roles.